County Floors - The Wood Floor Store Hardwood Flooring - Committed to Excellence

 Janka Hardness: 2967

 Turpentine wood is a very hard wood flooring option.
-It is one hundred and thirty percent harder than red oak, over one hundred and four percent harder than hard maple, fifty-five percent harder than jarrah, roughly thirty-four percent harder than santos mahogany, and just over twenty-six percent harder than Brazilian cherry's ranking of 2350.
+It is one hundred thirty percent harder than red oak, over one hundred four percent harder than hard maple, fifty-five percent harder than jarrah, roughly thirty-four percent harder than santos mahogany, and just over twenty-six percent harder than Brazilian cherry’s ranking of 2350.

 Workability: